tillgrallert/p3601db9e/urban-food-riots-in-bilad-al-sham-as-a-repertoire-of-contention.md

 [^cf112]: {ittihad 583@1}

 [^cf113]: Clifford Geertz developed the idea that cultural patterns or systems of symbols simultaneously provide both a "model of" and a "model for" society.
-James Gelvin applied this idea to Fayṣal's Arab Government; {Geertz 1993@93}{Gelvin 1998@226-228}{Gelvin 1994@30}.
+James Gelvin applied this idea to Fayṣal's Arab Government; {Geertz 1993@93; Gelvin 1998@226-228; Gelvin 1994@30}.

 [^cf114]: {Sajdi 2002@3-13}, here p.9.

 [^cf115]: Originally, {Hourani 1993@90} had introduced the *aʿyān* as one of the three sub-groups of his "secular" notables, alongside *ʿulamāʾ* and leaders of local garrisons.
-See also {Khoury 1983; Khoury 1990; Roded 1984@73-99; Roded 1986}{SchatkowskiSchilcher 1985}.
+See also {Khoury 1983; Khoury 1990; Roded 1984@73-99; Roded 1986; SchatkowskiSchilcher 1985}.
 The application of "ancién regime" as coined by Tocqueville to the Ottoman context was suggested by {Salzmann 1993}, {Salzmann 2004}, especially pp. 11, 24–28; see also {Lafi 2002; Lafi 2005; Lafi 2007; ElGhoul 1997@46}.